shn-dev/US_COVID19_Cases_Android/README.md

 ## Usage
 The code below shows an example of how to incorporate the dataset into your Android (SDK 18+) application.
 In summary, it is assumed you have a simple `Activity` with a button on its respective layout.
 Upon clicking the button, you execute the code that pulls the dataset.
 Once the code returns you are able to use the data without having to worry about conflicts with the main UI thread.
 You must also provide code in `onNetworkError` and `onParsingError` should the code execution fail somehow.
 ```
+/***
+ * A demo activity that has a single button in its layout.
+ * Clicking the button will pull COVID-19 data by calling getDataList().
+ * It has a callback, bindToUI(), which allows you to do just that... bind the dataset to the UI.
+ */
 public class MainActivity extends AppCompatActivity {

     private static final String TAG = "MainActivity";